Skip to content

 How can I check my current excess amount?

 You can check your Hospital excess anytime by logging into your nib account online or through the nib App.
-OVHC members will need to contact us for more information about the excess on your policy.
+For overseas student or worker members, contact us for details about your policy’s excess.

 How do I select an excess option?